abhishekkassetty/red_wine_quality_prediction/README.md

               2.Polynomial kernal
               3.RBF(radial basis function) kernal
               4.sigmoid kernal

+Trained the data with linear regression and Random forest Algorithms

 Did Both Classification and Regression on quality of wine and saved the model using pickle